-A5.405.4.3 Determination of recycled content value of materials (RCV{M}).
-The recycled content value of each material (RCV{M}) is calculated by multiplying the cost of material, as defined by the recycled content.
+A5.405.4.3 Determination of recycled content value of materials (RCV_M).
+The recycled content value of each material (RCV_M) is calculated by multiplying the cost of material, as defined by the recycled content.
 See Equations A5.4-6 and A5.4-7.

-RCV{M} (dollars) = Material cost (dollars) × RC{M} (percent) (Equation A5.
-4-6)
+RCV_M (dollars) = Material cost (dollars) × RC_M (percent)

-RC{M} (percent) = Postconsumer content percentage + $\binom{1}{2}$ Preconsumer content percentage (Equation A5.
-4-7)
+RC_M (percent) = Postconsumer content percentage + (1/2) Preconsumer content percentage

-- 1. If the postconsumer and preconsumer recycled content is provided in pounds, Equation A5.4-7 may be used, but the final result (in pounds) must be multiplied by 100 to show RC_M as a percentage. - 2.
-If the manufacturer does not separately identify the pre-consumer and post-consumer recycled content of a material but reports it as a total single percentage, one half of the total shall be considered preconsumer and one half shall be considered postconsumer recycled material.
+- If the postconsumer and preconsumer recycled content is provided in pounds, Equation A5.4-7 may be used, but the final result (in pounds) must be multiplied by 100 to show RC_M as a percentage. - If the manufacturer does not separately identify the pre-consumer and post-consumer recycled content of a material but reports it as a total single percentage, the total amount shall be considered preconsumer recycled material.

-A5.405.4.4 Determination of recycled content value of assemblies - (\mathbf{RCV}A) .
-Recycled content value of assemblies is calculated by multiplying the total cost of assembly by the total recycled content of the assembly (\mathbf{RC}A) , and shall be determined by Equation A5.4-8.
+A5.405.4.4 Determination of recycled content value of assemblies - (RCV_A).
+Recycled content value of assemblies is calculated by multiplying the total cost of assembly by the total recycled content of the assembly (RC_A), and shall be determined by Equation A5.4-8.

-RCV_A (dollars) = Assembly cost (dollars) × Total RC_A (percent) (Equation A5.4.8)
+RCV_A (dollars) = Assembly cost (dollars) × Total RC_A (percent)